leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore/TRIPLE-BOOT.md

-# Hackintosh triple boot
+# Dell 7567 laptop - Hackintosh triple boot

 [![rEFInd boot picker](assets/triple-boot-refind-picker.webp "rEFInd boot picker")](assets/triple-boot-refind-picker.webp)

 [![macOS](https://img.shields.io/badge/macOS-Sequoia%2015.7.9-d3a94e?style=for-the-badge)](#) [![Windows](https://img.shields.io/badge/Windows%2011-25H2-61a0d3?style=for-the-badge)](#) [![Linux](https://img.shields.io/badge/Linux-CachyOS-2d8c8c?style=for-the-badge)](#)

-Dual or triple booting a hackintosh is easy if you keep in mind a few things before starting the whole process.
+Dual or triple booting a hackintosh is not a difficult task when you get it right from the start.
+I'll briefly explain how I got the three systems running on a single drive on the **Dell 7567** laptop from the start, without the need to resize any partition after the installation.

-Here I'll briefly explain how I got the three systems running on a single drive on the **Dell 7567** laptop from the start, without the need to resize any partition after the installation.
+Keep in mind this is a companion guide for the main one on [this repository](https://github.com/leandroprz/Dell-7567-Laptop-Hackintosh-OpenCore) to install macOS on the previously mentioned laptop.

 # TL;DR